RY997/Thesis/control group.md

 3. Choose one of the **Bubble sort algorithm** programming exercise (each tutor needs to choose different exercises)
 4. Start to record your screen
 5. Go through the four components(problem statement, template repository, solution repository and test repository) of the exercise
-6. Add a creative theme (e.g. animal, fruites, etc.) and adjust the exercise accordingly.
-Follow your usual method for making this adaptation manually.
-You can use your preferred techniques and steps.
+6. Implement the adaptation
-7. After adaptation, the build of the template repository should succeed but fail all test cases (0% passed) and the solution repository should pass 100% tests cases.
+7. After adaptation, the build of the template repository should succeed but fail all test cases (0% passed) and the solution repository should pass 100% tests cases